jely2002/youtube-dl-gui/README.md

 Be sure to check out [a demo gif of the application](#Demo-gif)!

 ## How to use
-1. Download the applicable installer or executable for your system [here](https://github.com/jely2002/youtube-dl-gui/releases/latest).
+1. Download the [applicable installer or executable](https://github.com/jely2002/youtube-dl-gui/releases/latest) for your system.
 2. Paste a link into the box up top.
 3. Wait for the app to gather all required metadata.
 4. Press download, and the video(s) will get downloaded to your downloads folder.